RobWal/deep-sea-adventure/readme.md

 -   As someone who enjoys playing tabletop games with friends, I sometimes find it hard to find a time where everybody is available, sometimes there are months between meetings so I want to be able to scratch my Deep Sea Adventure itch in the meantime so that time between meetings doesn't feel as bad.
 -   As someone who enjoys spending short amounts of time playing games, I want to be able to play Deep Sea Adventure so that I can enjoy my time off more.

+# Major hurdles

+There were a handful of things that took some time to tackle, they all came from inexperience with react, especially the use of useContext and useReducer, in the context of a game.

+Some examples are:

+-   Rewriting specific aspects of the useContext game state, especially when deeply nested
+-   Fleshing out the flow of the game so that the right code ran at the right time, even in edge cases
+-   The pacing of the game so that AI turns didn't happen instantly, but rather had a natural flow that the user could easily interpret
+-   Utilising react JSX components in a dynamic way to populate the UI depending on the useContext

 # Next steps

 As mentioned above, the scope of the project had no real ceiling within reach.
 Some of the features I would like to implement are:

--   Three rounds in total which would include tile reshuffling and drowned diver treasure being added to the trail.
+-   Three rounds in total, which would include tile reorganising and drowned diver treasure being added to the trail.
 -   Functional 'X' and '?' buttons that navigate the user to an options menu and a help menu respectively.
 -   An indicator that makes clear whose turn it is, between the players score and their name.
 -   Animations added to the movement of pieces such as treasure tiles and player tokens to more clearly illustrate the game state.